Annual report and financial statements for the year ended 31 December 2025

 Emerging risks

 The Board has considered emerging risks.
-The Board seeks to mitigate risks by setting policy, regularly reviewing performance and monitoring progress and compliance.
+The Board seeks to mitigate emerging risks and those noted below by setting policy, regular review of performance and monitoring progress and compliance.
 In the mitigation and management of these risks, the Board applies the principles detailed in the Financial Reporting Council’s Guidance on Risk Management, Internal Control and Related Financial and Business Reporting.

-The following are some of the potential emerging risks management and the Board are currently monitoring:
+The following are some of the potential emerging risks that management and the Board are currently monitoring:

 - challenging market conditions for private company fundraising and exits;